magisterquis/meshmembers/README.md

 Local Clients
 -------------
-Aside from the logging done by meshmebers to stdout, MeshMembers can send a list of nodes it knows about via a Unix socket (`-socket`).
+Aside from the logging done by MeshMembers to stdout, the list of known nodes can be sent via a Unix socket (`-socket`).
 New nodes joining and leaving the network will also be reported via the socket.

 If MeshMembers is started with `-socket /tmp/.meshmembers.sock`:
 ```